ropensci/GSODR/inst/paper/paper.md

 downloading, parsing, cleaning and converting of Global Surface Summary of the Day (GSOD) [@NCDC] weather data into Comma Separated Values (CSV) or Geopackage (GPKG) [@geopackage] files.
 It builds on or complements several other scripts and packages.
-An earlier R script, getGSOD.R, published in the freely available book, "A Practical Guide to Geostatistical Mapping" [@Hengl2009], provides basic functionality on Windows platforms, but lacks cross-platform support and does not take advantage of modern techniques in R to make more efficient use of available computing resources used to complete the process, e.g., data.table [@data.table], readr [@readr] and foreach [@foreach], which allow the data cleaning, conversions and disk input/output
+We take advantage of modern techniques in R to make more efficient use of available computing resources used to complete the process, e.g., data.table [@data.table], readr [@readr] and foreach [@foreach], which allow the data cleaning, conversions and disk input/output